godwinsallah16/Book/RENDER_MANUAL_SETUP_GUIDE.md

    - Look for: `DATABASE_URL exists: YES`

 2. **Deploy Frontend**
-   - Update the `VITE_API_BASE_URL` with your actual backend URL
+   - Set the `VITE_API_BASE_URL` environment variable to your actual backend URL
-   - The frontend will automatically deploy
+   - The frontend will automatically deploy and connect to your API

 3. **Test the Application**
    - Backend: `https://your-backend-url.onrender.com/health`